campagnola/pycca/README.md

 Motivation
 ----------

-Python offers many options for high-performance computing, but it is often the case that each of these significantly complicates the task of distributing packages, either because they must be compiled once for every target platform, or because they depend on third-party packages that also must be compiled for every target platform.
+Python is an excellent platform for numerical computing but relies heavily on compiled modules to provide optimized functions.
+For distributed packages, this either increases the burden on the developer to produce compiled binaries for a variety of platforms, or increases the burden on the end user to compile the package (or its binary dependencies) for their own system.

-The objective of this package is to provide a pure-python approach that allows the creation of very simple assembler (and eventually C) functions for fast array computations.
+The objective of pycc is to provide a pure-python approach that allows simple assembler (and eventually C) functions to be compiled and executed at runtime with no external dependencies.

 Approach
 --------

-The approach taken here is to support a small subset of assembler and C constructs necessary to compile a simple function and load it directly into the running process memory.
+Pycc allows assembler code to be compiled and executed within Python with no external dependencies.
+This works by:

+1. Allocating a block of memory with execute privileges.
+2. Compiling assembler primitives into machine code and writing to executable memory.
+3. Using the built-in ctypes package to create a python function that points to the compiled machine code.

 Status: beta